till/Services_Librato/README.md

 ## Services\Librato

-This is a work in progress where I implement the Librato API as I move forward.
+This is a work in progress where we implement the Librato API as we move forward.

 Current work in progress: `Services\Librato\Metrics`: